rfui-library/rfui-package/README.md

 # Publishing a new version

-To publish new versions, use `npm version`.
+To publish new versions run `npm run build` and then use `npm version`.

 ```
 npm version major